muhafdal/mkt-vb-routeros/README.md

 ### Acknowledgements
-This project was inspired by the Gurutech Networking Training channel on YouTube.
+This project was inspired by the Rendi Suhendri channel on YouTube.
 [Watch here](https://youtu.be/OMsGPKRLabM?si=deYNErJEqcOB26Tq).